indrajit912/HowTo/guides/install_mysql.md

     sudo systemctl enable mysql
     ```

-7. MySQL is now installed and running on your Linux system.
-You can access it by running:
+7. MySQL has been successfully installed and is now running on your Linux system.
+Initially, there is no password required to log in as the user root.
+To log in as root, utilize the following command:
     ```
+    sudo mysql -u root
+    ```

+8. You can now establish a password for the root user through the following command within the MySQL shell:
+    ```bash
+    ALTER USER 'root'@'localhost' IDENTIFIED BY '<your_new_password>';
+    ```
+    For instance, if you wish to set the password as `hello123`, execute:

+    ```bash
+    ALTER USER 'root'@'localhost' IDENTIFIED BY 'hello123';
+    ```
+    *NOTE*.
+If any issues arise during this process, you may attempt the following command prior to setting the new password:

+    ```bash
+    UPDATE mysql.user SET plugin = 'mysql_native_password' WHERE User = 'root';
+    FLUSH PRIVILEGES;
+    QUIT;
+    ```

+9. Once the new password has been successfully set, employ the following command to log in to the MySQL server as the `root` user:
+    ```bash
     mysql -u root -p
     ```
 ---

 ## macOS Installation